romelperez/yrel/README.md

 const validation = validateYrel(schema, data)
 ```

-Since the validation is not valid, the following issues are reported:
+Since the data is invalid, the following issues are reported:

 ```json
 [